-Federal and State Mandates and Programs: Externally, federal and state programs may establish requirements affecting the implementation phase (e.g., ADA and OSHA requirements).
+Federal and State Mandates and Programs: Externally, federal and state programs may establish requirements affecting the implementation phase (e.g., Fair Housing Act and OSHA requirements).
+Additionally, governmental funding programs may entail facility requirements in participating multifamily buildings (e.g., energy conservation).

-Seismic Consideration Currently there are no seismic rehabilitation mandates or implications in any federal or state programs related to office buildings with the possible exception of California.
+Seismic Consideration Currently there are no seismic rehabilitation mandates or implications in any federal or state programs related to multifamily buildings with the possible exception of California.

-Codes and Code Enforcement: Also externally, building codes impose requirements on the implementation phase, in cases of repair, alteration, or addition to existing buildings.
+Codes and Code Enforcement: Also externally, building codes impose requirements on the implementation phase in cases of repair, alteration, or addition to existing buildings.
 These requirements may be enforced by a state or local agency.
-Such requirements can add costs to a project and jeopardize feasibility, unless done incrementally.
+Such requirements can add costs to a project and jeopardize feasibility unless done incrementally.